MRuhan-Ahmed/JustIT-Bootcamp/Week 5 - Azure & Fabric/readme.md

-# Week 5 – Azure & Fabric
+# Week 5 – Azure & Cloud Fundamentals ☁️

 In Week 5, we completed interactive workshop labs on **Skillable**, focusing on essential concepts in cloud computing, Azure services, and Microsoft Fabric.
 Exercises supported the **DP-900 (Azure Data Fundamentals)** and **DP-700 (Azure Data Analyst)** certifications.

 ---